MIS 424 - E-Commerce Systems Management

 You can expect to have technical problems and should build safety time in your schedule

 Exams: A midterm will be given in the 8th or 9th week.
 No final exam

 Presentations:Students will research a topics they find particularly interesting and present on the topic to the class.
 Students will be asked their

 preferences for topics and team members and Dr. Sandvig will construct a presentation

 schedule that accommodates these preferences as much as possible.
 Each team will

-present on two topics.
+present on two or three topics.
 Presentations should be 25-30 minutes in length.